-ECON 526 PUBLIC POLICY PROCESS AND EVALUATION -3 semester hours

-The course examines the public policy process and provides a theoretical and practical rationale of the rigorous evaluations of socioeconomic problems.
-Topics to be discussed will include experimental and quasiexperimental design, research designs, internal and external validity, utilization of evaluation policy-making, and the political and environmental context of evaluation.
+ECON 526 PUBLIC POLICY PROCESS AND EVALUATION -3 semester hours rigorous evaluations of socioeconomic problems.
+Topics to be discussed will include experimental and quasi-experimental design, research designs, internal and external validity, utilization of evaluation policy-making, and the political and environmental context of evaluation.